coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    Notation "[ e ]" := e (e custom expr).

-in which case Coq infer it.
+in which case Rocq infer it.
 If the sub-expression is at a border of the notation (as e.g. ``x`` and ``y`` in ``x + y``), the level is determined by the associativity.
 If the sub-expression is not at the border of the notation (as e.g. ``e`` in ``"[ e ]``), the level is